-A study came out in 2016 that outlined the carrying capacity of different types of food diets in the US.
+A 2016 study outlined the carrying capacity of different types of food diets in the US.

-With the world population expected to grow dramatically through to 2050 and 2100, this information might be of interest for estimating whether we will have enough food in the future or not.
+With the world population expected to grow through to 2050 and 2100, information like this might be of interest when considering whether the world will have enough food in the future or not, and specifically the factors that might impact food production, meeting food demand, and so on

-In the guide below, we have paraphrased and outlined the relevant information and numbers from the study.
+With this in mind, we have paraphrased relevant information and numbers from the study in the guide below.

-Summary – Which Type Of Food Diet Can Support/Feed The Most People?
+Summary – Which Type Of Food Diet Can Feed The Most People?

 The standard american diet, diets with more animal meats, added fats and added sweeteners, and some highly omnivorous diets tend to have lower carrying capacities

-Livestock can use less fertile land (grazing and pasture land) that plant based food generally cannot, so can make use of a wider variety of land.
+Livestock can use less fertile land (grazing and pasture land) that plant based food crops generally cannot

 Vegetables, fruits etc. generally need arable fertile land to be grown in large quantities

-Food waste and loss, and food yields of each diet are also important variables
+Food waste and loss, and food yields of each diet type are also important variables

 How Many People Can Each Type Of Food Diet Feed/Support In Society?